Exohayvan/atsuko/commands/README.md

 Usage:
 `!lifetime`

+## version

+Shows the current version of the bot based on Git commits.

+Usage:
+`!version`

 ## scrabble

 Start or play a game of Scrabble!
 Use '!scrabble start' to start a new game and other commands to interact with the game.